dotnet/docs-maui/docs/migration/forms-projects.md

 ### Native forms changes

-[Native forms](/xamarin/xamarin-forms/platform/native-forms) in Xamarin.Forms has become Native embedding in .NET MAUI, and uses a different initialization approach and different extension methods to convert cross-platform controls to their native types.
+[Native forms](/xamarin/xamarin-forms/platform/native-forms) in Xamarin.Forms has become native embedding in .NET MAUI, and uses a different initialization approach and different extension methods to convert cross-platform controls to their native types.
 For more information, see [Native embedding](~/platform-integration/native-embedding.md)]

 ## Bootstrap your migrated app